 The video streaming service boom continues.
-In addition to the launches of both Disney Plus and Apple TV Plus later this November, 2020 will see TimeWarner going live with HBO Max.
+In addition to the launches of both Disney Plus and Apple TV Plus in 2019, 2020 will see TimeWarner going live with HBO Max.
 Now NBCUniversal, owned by Comcast, has announced details of its upcoming streaming service, which will be called Peacock.

 So what will Peacock bring to the table, and will it be able to stand out from the already crowded list of premium video streaming services?
 Here’s everything we know so far about Peacock.